 The common foundation the leather community or leather culture is built upon are the principals of trust, honor and respect.

 Today the broader leather culture includes gay, lesbian, straight, bisexual, transsexual and pansexual practitioners.
 Folks with related interests including uniforms, rubber, western gear and erotic play are also included.

 The image of the leather-clad biker evolved from the biker groups that formed following the end of World War II in 1945.
 For some returning veterans, post World War II motorcycling offered camaraderie, adventure, excitement and occasional danger as a substitute for wartime experience.
 Men joining motorcycle clubs formed brotherhood bonds which came from a tradition long established in military values and the warriors before them.
-Leather apparel was an important part of World War II motorcycle use which carried on to post-war culture.
+Use of leather apparel from World War II motorcycle riding carried on to post-war culture.

-These early motorcycle clubs and their events were not gay, however, motorcycle events also provided a way for interested gay men to meet each other at a time when being gay was still considered a crime in most countries, punishable by years in prison or even execution.
+These early motorcycle clubs and their events were not gay, however, motorcycle events also provided a way for interested gay men to meet each other at a time when homosexuality was medically classified as a psychological disorder and considered a crime in all US states and most countries, punishable by years in prison or in some countries even execution.